athevangelopoulos/diet_analyses/README.md

 ### diet_proportions.R

 diet_proportions.R computes the %F, %N, %W and %IRI indices for the input data and exports indices values as a .csv file.
-The %N, %W and %IRI values for the prey taxa are also plotted as pie-donut graphs and exported as .png files. pie-donut graphs present in a single plot the proportions or relative importance in the diet of a predator of the prey taxa (a) individually in the outer "donut" part and (b) aggregated into categories in the inner "pie" part of the plot.
+The %N, %W and %IRI values for the prey taxa are also plotted as pie-donut graphs and exported as .png files. pie-donut graphs present in a single plot the proportions or relative importance in the diet of a predator of the prey taxa (a) individually in the outer "donut" part and (b) aggregated into predefined categories in the inner "pie" part of the plot.

 ### pie_donut_full.R